tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/logic/index.md

 # Azure Logic Apps

-Azure Logic Apps help you simplify and implement scalable integrations and workflows in the cloud.
+Azure Logic Apps helps you simplify and implement scalable integrations and workflows in the cloud.
 You can model and automate your process visually as a series of steps known as a workflow in the Logic App Designer.
 There are also [many connectors](https://docs.microsoft.com/azure/connectors/apis-list) that you can add to your logic app so you can quickly integrate across services